GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 But only by trusting his directions will she arrive at his house.
 Repentance is just like that.
 It’s not fleeing from sin like a Pharisee.
 It’s turning to God in faith.
 In both cases you will leave your sin.
 But only by trusting God will you actually arrive someplace better than where you started.

-On the surface this illustration sounds accurate and there are certainly truths contained therein, but the man’s perspective of biblical repentance is unbalanced, as verified by a few statements.
-Let’s consider them:
+On the surface this illustration sounds accurate and there are certainly truths contained therein, but the man’s perspective on repentance is unbalanced, as verified by a few statements:

 Repentance is just like that.
 It’s not fleeing from sin like a Pharisee.
 It’s turning to God in faith.